• Our Vision

 Who we are

-After two and a half years developing overseas sales for Yamada Henko, the best sesame oil producer in Japan, working with high traditional craftsmanship, I have come to realize that there’s a market opportunity to import and distribute Japanese Artisans products in France and Europe.
+After two and a half years developing overseas sales for Yamada Henko, Japan's finest sesame oil producer, and witnessing its high traditional craftsmanship firsthand, I became convinced that a significant opportunity exists to import and distribute Japanese Artisan products in the French and European markets.

-By (1) providing consulting services tailored to each Japanese Artisans (2) importing their products to a selected distribution network, Japan Artisans will contribute to developing the traditional Japanese penetration in France while preserving Japan's strong history.
+Through these actions, Japan Artisans will contribute to the development of traditional Japanese penetration in France while faithfully preserving Japan's strong history.

 A smiling woman wearing a black lace dress and a white bucket hat with red chili peppers printed on it, standing outdoors near a body of water.